 Freelancing has always been attached to a carefree lifestyle where an individual is able to work at his/her own pace while relaxing at the poolside with a laptop typing away.

-So what are some of the biggest blunders many freelancers make in their career?
+So what are some of the biggest blunders many freelancers make in their careers?

 So many freelancers do not recognize their ability.
 They do not see that they are far more worth receiving discounted jobs with stingy clients.
 In the beginning of your freelancing career, it may be appealing to apply for jobs that offer low rates and help clients to save.
 It is up to you whether or not you wish to work for these companies.
 Believe it or not, there are individuals that will spend top dollars for a job well done.